-5. In the Project follows: Units dialog box, set the Length formats as

-L ength:
+follows:

+Length:

-U nits Feet and Fractional Inches
+Units Feet and Fractional Inches

-R ounding To the nearest 1/16"
+Rounding To the nearest 1/16"

-S uppress 0 feet Check
+Suppress 0 feet Check

-A ngle:
+Angle:

-R ounding 0 decimal places
+Rounding 0 decimal places

-6. Click OK to close the Units dialog box.

-7. Set the Snaps s and Temporary Dimensions as needed.
+6. Click OK7.
+Set the Snap to close the Units dialog box. os and Temporary Dimensions as needed.

-8. Open an elev ation view.
+8. Open an ele vation view.

-9. current levels and set them 1 2 to 16'-0" .
-Add three more levels above the at 12'-0" apart.
-Add two levels below Level 1 10'-0" apart.
-Rename them as Basement 1 nt 2 , as shown in Figure 1-32.
+current level and set then el 2 to 16'-0" .
+Add three more levels above the s at 12'-0" apart.
+Add two levels below Level 1 in 10'-0" apart.
+Rename them as Basement 1 ent 2 , as shown in Figure 1-33.

-Levels : Level : Level 1
+Levels : Level : Leve 11

-Figure 1-32
+Figure 1-33

-the Make the associ If you copy views and panel, exp w the levels using (Level), you can select Plan View option in the Options Bar to create fated views.
-In the existing levels, you need to create the plan ceiling plan views.
-In the View tab>Create found (Plan Views) and click (Floor Plan), tural Plan), and/or (Reflected Ceiling Plan).
+the Make the asso the levels using (Level), you can select Plan View option in the Options Bar to create ciated views.

+by the existing levels, you need to create the pland ceiling plan views.
+In the View tab>Create

+pand (Plan Views) and click (Floor Plan),

+(Stru ctural Plan), and/or (Reflected Ceiling Plan).